-This ABC News/Ipsos Poll was conducted June 3 to June 4, 2020 by Ipsos using the probability-based KnowledgePanel®.
-This poll is based on a nationally representative probability sample of 706 general population adults age 18 or older with small oversamples among black and Hispanic respondents.
+This ABC News/Ipsos poll was conducted September 11 to September 12, 2020 by Ipsos using the probability-based KnowledgePanel®.
+This poll is based on a nationally representative probability sample of 533 general population adults age 18 or older.

 The survey was conducted using KnowledgePanel, the largest and most well-established online probability-based panel that is representative of the adult US population.
 Our recruitment process employs a scientifically developed addressed-based sampling methodology using the latest Delivery Sequence File of the USPS - a database with full coverage of all delivery points in the US.
 Households invited to join the panel are randomly selected from all available households in the U.S. Persons in the sampled households are invited to join and participate in the panel.
 Those selected who do not already have internet access are provided a tablet and internet connection at no cost to the panel member.
 Those who join the panel and who are selected to participate in a survey are sent a unique password-protected log-in used to complete surveys online.
 As a result of our recruitment and sampling methodologies, samples from KnowledgePanel cover all households regardless of their phone or internet status and findings can be reported with a margin of sampling error and projected to the general population.